use-the-fork/nixos-caddy-cloudflare/README.md

 reproducible build is required.

 This flake compiles caddy from a custom `main.go` file as outlined above.
-Currently adding the popular [caddy-security](https://authp.github.io/) as an example.
+Currently adding the cloudflare dns plugin.
 The `caddy` package of this flake's  output will be caddy with that plugin baked in.

 To modify/add plugins: